 The TfP Programme is the Royal Norwegian Ministry of Foreign Affairs’ flagship capacity-support programme to the African Union Commission (AUC).
 It also acts as the implementing arm of the peace and security component of the MoU between the government of Norway and the AU.

-The Training for Peace (TfP) in Africa Programme is an international capacity building Programme funded by the Royal Norwegian Ministry of Foreign Affairs.
-The Programme is based on a unique North-South-South cooperation.
-The current partner institutions are the African Centre for the Constructive Resolution of Disputes (ACCORD) and Institute for Security Studies (ISS) in South Africa and the Norwegian Institute of International Affairs (NUPI).
+The current partner institutions are the African Centre for the Constructive Resolution of Disputes (ACCORD) and Institute for Security Studies (ISS) in south africa and the Norwegian Institute of International Affairs (NUPI).

 The TfP Programme draws on the distinct strengths of its three-tier partnership.